Lymphoma of the brain or spinal cord is also known as primary central nervous system (CNS) lymphoma. Or doctors call it primary cerebral lymphoma.

 You have chemotherapy in cycles of treatment.
 Each cycle usually lasts 3 or 4 weeks.
 After a number of cycles, you have a scan to see how well the treatment is working.

-You might have chemotherapy with a targeted cancer drug called rituximab (Mabthera).
+You might have chemotherapy alongside a targeted cancer drug called rituximab (Mabthera).
 Rituximab sticks to a protein called CD20 on the surface of the lymphoma cells.
 Then the cells of the immune system pick out the marked cells and kills them.

 You usually have rituximab as a drip into your bloodstream.